Top 14 Non-Dairy Foods That Are High in Calcium

-Medically Reviewed Dr. Sony Sherpa (MBBS) and Updated on January 30, 2024
+Medically Reviewed by Dr. Sony Sherpa, (MBBS) - January 30, 2024

-The daily recommended calcium intake for adults is one gram.
+The daily recommended calcium intake for most adults is one gram.
 You can consume a variety of widely accessible non-dairy foods to get this recommended dosage in case you are lactose intolerant, vegan, allergic to dairy, or just want to diversify your calcium sources.

 This article will discuss the top 14 non-dairy foods that are rich in calcium.
 These calcium-rich non-dairy foods can help maintain an optimal calcium level without relying solely on dairy products.

-Top 14 Calcium-Rich Dairy Free Foods
+Top 14 Calcium-Rich Dairy-Free Foods

-Following are a few calcium-rich foods that do not contain animal-based products:
+The following are a few calcium-rich foods that do not contain animal-based products:

 1. Chia Seeds

 Chia seeds are a popular superfood and a great source of calcium.
 The source of these tiny seeds is the Salvia hispanica plant, which is indigenous to Central and South America.
-Chia seeds are well known for their omega-3 fatty acids and fiber, but they also contain calcium, which makes them a vital supplement to any diet.
+Chia seeds are well known for their omega-3 fatty acids and fiber, but they also contain calcium, which makes them a valuable supplement to any diet.

-2. Soy milk
+2. Soy Milk

 3. Almonds

 Almonds are a wholesome and versatile dairy-free food.
 They are also a great source of calcium.
 One ounce of almonds contains roughly 76 milligrams of calcium.
 While not having the highest calcium content when compared to other foods, they still provide a considerable amount of plant-based sources of calcium.
 If you want to increase your calcium intake, almonds are a good non-dairy and healthy alternative.
-Including almond milk in your diet can support your general bone health as well as fulfill your daily calcium requirements.
+Including almond milk in your diet can support your general bone health as well as contribute to your daily calcium requirements.
 Additionally, they can be used to create vegan ice cream.

-4. Dried figs
+4. Dried Figs

 5. Tofu

-When tofu is produced with calcium salt in the coagulation process, it offers a fantastic source of calcium.
-A half-cup serving of tofu provides about 1.2 to 4 grams of calcium.
+A half-cup serving of tofu provides about 250-430 milligrams of calcium.
 However, this is dependent on the preparation method and brand.

-6. White beans
+6. White Beans

 7. Broccoli Rabe